MehediAhamed/ELIZA/README.md

 # README

-A powerful VS Code extension that allows developers to query, debug, and optimize code using AI assistants like Claude, ChatGPT, and DeepSeek directly within the editor.
+A powerful VS Code extension that allows developers to query, debug, and optimize code using AI assistants like DeepSeek, You, and DeepAI directly within the editor.

 ## Features